lyie28/LIBASM/README.md

 make bonus

-To run tester for the bonus functions with library:
+To run tester for the bonus functions with library: (**for 42 students: Your push_front function should *malloc* and link in your data argument...
+I will update my function later as I only linked a pre-malloced argument in mine)

 make bonus
 make test_bonus